 The Cooperative is party to various claims, for and against its interest, which are either covered by insurance or which management believes will not have a material effect to its financial position.
-See note 3 for details of a significant insurance claim made during 2021.
-There are no pending or threatened claims against the Cooperative as of December 31, 2022.
+There are no pending or threatened claims against the Cooperative as of December 31, 2023.